prowler-cloud/prowler/README.md

 ## Extras
 We are adding additional checks to improve the information gather from each account, these checks are out of the scope of the CIS benchmark for AWS but we consider them very helpful to get to know each AWS account set up and find issues on it.
-At this momment we have 5 extra checks:
+At this moment we have 8 extra checks:

 - 7.1 (`extra71`) Ensure users with AdministratorAccess policy have MFA tokens enabled (Not Scored) (Not part of CIS benchmark)
 - 7.2 (`extra72`) Ensure there are no EBS Snapshots set as Public (Not Scored) (Not part of CIS benchmark)